aquib-javed7/bizcardX_extracting_buisness_card_with_OCR/README.md

     Extracts text information from business card images using EasyOCR.
     Uses regular expressions (RegEx) to parse and extract specific fields like name, designation, company, contact details, etc.
-    Stores the extracted information in a postsql database for easy retrieval and analysis.
+    Stores the extracted information in a POSTGRESQL database for easy retrieval and analysis.
     Provides a user-friendly interface built with Streamlit to upload images, extract information, and view/update the database.